 The credit goes to our Case Management team and our incredible volunteer Big Buddies.
 Our Case Managers work tirelessly on making the right match for the child and the volunteer and then go the distance to ensure this match stays together.
 Our Big Buddies show up when they say they are going to and build trusting and meaningful relationships with their Little Buddies.
 Research shows that the longer a youth is engaged in mentoring, the stronger their outcomes will be, including graduating from high school, attending secondary education and abstaining from drug and alcohol use.
 Making the right match for youth in our program is of the highest priority for us..
 We know if we do it right, the outcomes will be enormous.

 We have had a tremendous summer of fundraising for our important and critical work.
 Thank you for those of you who have stood by us for countless years and for those of you who are just joining us as supporters.
 Because we offer all of our programs and services at not cost to all the youth we serve; we have no earned income.
 Your contribution helps to make our work possible.

 We would like to give a special thanks to the founding members of our Leadership Circle who are making multi-year commitments to the Buddy Program that mirror the multi-year commitments we are making to our youth.
 Thank you Laurie Michaels and David Bonderman, Jessica and John Fullerton, Mona Look Mazza & Tony Mazza, Becky and Michael Murray, Amy and John Phelan, Karen and Nathan Sandler, and Angie and Gary Stewart.

 For more information on how you get involved or to donate today, please call us at 970-920-2130.

 Lindsay H. Lofaro

-We'd love to find Evan a Mentor in time for the summer.
-Contact Laura Seay for more information on becoming a Big Buddy! [email protected]
+Contact Recruitment Manager, Laura Seay, for more information on becoming a Big Buddy! [email protected]

 COMMUNITY PROGRAM ACTIVITIES